ebeutz/junkyard-slurm/README.md

 * systemd-nspawn
 * btrfs-progs
 * fallocate
-* Kernel artifacts in kernel/out (either build it or download latest kernel artifact if you're just playing with the image)
+* Kernel tar in kernel/kernel.tar (either build it or download latest kernel artifact if you're just playing with the image)

 ## TODO
 * Proper fstab